Tokinogaki/Shinsi2/README.md

 # Shinsi2

 An unofficial iOS app for E-Hentai / EX-Hentai.
-Fully support any sizes of iOS devices.
+Fully supporting iOS devices of any size.
 Written in Swift 5.0

 ![](Screenshots/top.jpg)